charm-lab/interaction-expectation-legacy/readme.md

 ## GRAB
 Need to install GRAB on your system.

-Get GRAB from https://github.com/msalvato/GRAB.
+Get GRAB from https://github.com/msalvato/GRAB and clone as "grab".
 Put this in a folder named 'grab' (important!).
+So the folder structure will be "grab/grab/*"

 Run 'python setup.py install' from outer grab directory.